ISCP Talk

 The International Studio & Curatorial Program (ISCP) presents A Glimpse of Us, the first solo exhibition in the United States of the work of Crystal Yayra Anthony.
 This presentation debuts a new group of paintings made by the artist during her recent residency at ISCP.

 In these vibrant, expressive portraits, Anthony captures unguarded moments from everyday life.
-While initially known for rendering her subjects in the nude, in her latest works she explores another form of intimacy—deeply felt connections between her and her friends in her hometown of Accra, Ghana.
+While initially known for rendering her subjects in the nude, in her latest works she explores another form of intimacy: the deeply felt connections to her friends in her hometown of Accra, Ghana.
 When creating these paintings in New York, far from family and friends, Anthony was overcome by profound feelings of nostalgia.
 Drawing upon memories and a personal archive of cell phone video footage, she depicts tender and lighthearted scenes of her closely-knit community.

 Crystal Yayra Anthony is a self-taught artist based in Accra, Ghana.
 She was a resident at ISCP from December 1, 2023 to February 29, 2024.
 Her work has been exhibited at museums and galleries around the world including Kunsthalle Krems, Austria; PM/AM Gallery, London; Dot Ateliers, Accra, Ghana; Gallery OCA, London; and Mitochondria Gallery, Houston, Texas.